 At Colorado Law, seats in most 2L and 3L courses are allocated according to two rounds of “bidding” prior to registration.
 The purpose of bidding is to increase your chances of getting into the courses you want.
 Thus, all students are strongly encouraged to participate in bidding so they have as much control as possible over their schedules.
 In planning your schedule, also keep in mind Colorado Law's graduation requirements.

-Courses for the upcoming term can be found by clicking “Search for Classes” on the Student tab of your MyCUInfo portal.
-Upcoming courses will be visible and searchable shortly before the bidding and registration period.
-Students can also find information about a term's overall course schedule as well as individual course offerings in the Academics section of the Law School's website, specifically on the Calendars and Schedules and Courses and Registration pages.
+Students can find information about a term's overall course schedule as well as individual course offerings in the Academics section of the Law School's website, specifically on the Calendars and Schedules and Courses and Registration pages.
 Upcoming courses will also be visible and searchable via the Buff Portal.

 Bidding & Registration Timeline

 The Law Registrar will send out term-specific dates and information relevant to bidding and registration via email.
 Note that some courses are in the traditional registration and bidding system but have non-traditional schedules or structures.
 The Law Registrar will keep students informed regarding these courses and any changes that occur to a term's courses or course schedule.
 The general bidding and registration timeline is as follows:

 - Round Two bidding begins/closes.
 Prior to the close of Round Two bidding, you should check Buff Portal to be sure you do not have any holds on registration.

 - Open enrollment begins (at which point students can add and drop courses on their own in Buff Portal) and continues until the relevant add/drop deadlines in the following term.